BeardScript/RogueEngine/docs/src/Workflow/LoadingAssets.md

 ### Static Assets

 Another way to load assets is to treat them as static files.
 To do this you just have to put them inside *ProjectFolder/Static*.
 This route will be available from your built project as well so, go nuts... but not too much eh!
 Remember the loading times and all that.
 Fetch them wisely.

+### Named Prefabs

+Probably, the most powerful feature in Rogue Engine after the components are **Prefabs**.
+We can load them by dropping them in a prefab field in the inspector or, alternatively, we can use Named Prefabs.

+Named Prefabs are all the prefab files located under `Assets/Prefabs/`.
+These can be dynamically loaded without the need to reference them in a component.

+We can do this using [RE.Prefab.instantiate()](/EngineAPI/Prefab#static-instantiate), [RE.Prefab.fetch()](/EngineAPI/Prefab#static-fetch), [RE.Prefab.get()](/EngineAPI/Prefab#static-get).